ItsJuniorDias/Ton/README.md

 * Or emulate on your physical device.

-Android
+IOS or Android

 ```
 $ cd ton
-$ yarn android
+$ yarn ios
 or
-$ yarn ios
+$ yarn android
 ```

 ### Run Tests